Travel Nursing Destination Spotlight: Seattle

 Whether you're an entry-level travel nurse looking for nursing jobs in Seattle or you have years of experience, you may be able to earn more when working in the northwest state.
 Plus, you'll get other great benefits including a housing allowance or free housing.

 Seattle and the surrounding state offer unparalleled access to nature's beauty.
 Whether you're looking for a day hike or a weekend camping trip, this area is ideal for nurses who love the outdoors.

 Climb Mount Rainier or spend a weekend on the water thanks to the nearby Puget Sound.
 Even if you can't get out of the city during the week, Seattle is one of the most walkable cities in the nation and provides ample room for cyclists, making it easy to explore green areas, shops and downtown.

 3. Plenty of city cultural and night life

 From the Space Needle to the Museum of Pop Culture, Seattle offers RNs plenty of options for unwinding on off days.

 Hit the waterfront shops at Pike Place Market on a Saturday afternoon, browse the Chihuly Garden and Glass museum on a morning off or visit Aston Manor or other Seattle nightlife destinations for dancing and social enjoyment after a shift.

 4. Excellent public transportation

-Seattle has an extensive public transportation system that include bus, rail and water craft.
-From streetcars and monorail to water taxis and buses, the number of vehicles ready to ferry you about the Puget Sound area is astounding.
+Seattle has an extensive public transportation system that includes bus, rail and watercraft.
+From streetcars and monorails to water taxis and buses, the number of vehicles ready to ferry you about the Puget Sound area is astounding.

 Plus, the Night Owl bus service in King County runs from midnight to 5 a.m., so nurses on the late shift know they have a ride home.